 - Unseen Translation: This involves translating into English a passage of Latin prose and verse which you have not previously studied.
 The unseen verse author is currently Ovid and the prose author is Livy.
-This paper follows on from the language element at GCSE. - Comprehension: You will be given an unseen prose passage with comprehension, translation and grammar questions. - Prose Literature: Learners study Tacitus' Annals.
-It is AD 23 and we are in the ninth year of the reign of Rome's second emperor Tiberius.
-Increasingly, he has come to rely on the assistance of the Praetorian prefect Lucius Aelius Sejanus in the running of Rome, but Sejanus has ambitions beyond being a mere assistant, extending even as far as the imperial throne itself.
-Tacitus vividly portrays the machinations of Sejanus as he attempts to manoeuvre himself into a position to assume the ultimate authority, characterising the period as one dominated by villainy, betrayal and deceit.
+This paper follows on from the language element at GCSE. - Comprehension: You will be given an unseen prose passage with comprehension, translation and grammar questions. - Prose Literature: You will study Book 2 of Virgil's Aeneid - the story of how Troy fell and how Aeneas escaped with his family and his city's gods.
+It is a narrative relayed in retrospect by Aeneas as a refugee at the court of Queen Dido in Carthage, and the A-Level text covers the book's first two thirds: the Wooden Horse episode, and the chaos which ensues - including the dramatic murder of King Priam and the death of the Trojan priest Laocoön, suffocated by two snakes.
+Virgil depicts war in all its ugly complexity, and Aeneas' response to this is central to the poem's early exposition.